-The Scheme's investments are currently managed by an Investment Committee which is appointed by, and is an instrument of, the Board.
+The Scheme's investments are currently overseen by an Investment Committee which is appointed by, and is an instrument of, the Board.

-The Investment Committee must comply with investment policies set by the Board and must act within the scope of its delegated authority from the Board.
+The Investment Committee oversees compliance with investment policies set by the Board.
+Investment decisions must be made within the scope of delegated authority from the Board.